nambastha/KafkaTutorial/README.md

-Note: To connect to kafka using java, need to refer /usr/local/etc/kafka/consumer.properties for default group-id
+Note: To connect to kafka using java code, need to refer /usr/local/etc/kafka/consumer.properties for default group-id